SoK: Anti-Facial Recognition Technology: Facial Recognition: Terminology, Design Stages and Deployment

-\para{$\crc{5}$ Query matching.} At run-time, the FR system takes in an unidentified face image, extracts its feature vector, then uses it to query the reference database to locate a match (if any exists).
-If the feature space distance ({{e.g.\/}, $L_2$ or cosine) of the query image is close enough to an entity in the database, the system outputs a match.
+\para{Stage $\crc{5}$: recognize the face in a query image via $\mathcal{C}$.} At run-time, the FR system takes in and preprocesses (via $\mathcal{G}$) a query image (i.e., an unidentified face image), extracts its feature vector via $\mathcal{F}$, and queries the reference database $\mathbf{D}$ to locate a match (if any).
+If the feature space distance ({{e.g.\/}, $L_2$ or cosine) of the query image is sufficiently close to a stored entry in $\mathbf{D}$, the system outputs a match.
+In this paper, we represent this process by the classifier $\mathcal{C}$.